Orthopedic Physical Therapy Residency Program

 When is the application deadline and Program start date?

-Completed applications are due to ATSU through RF-PTCAS by March 15th of each year.
-Following the application review including an interview, applicants will be notified of acceptance decisions by April 15th.
-The 12-month Program will start the first Monday of October every year.
+Completed applications are due to ATSU through RF-PTCAS by May 1st of each year.
+Following the application review including an interview, applicants will be notified of acceptance decisions.
+The 12-month Program will start the late September or early October.
 The applicant may apply before having secured an approved clinical site and mentor.
 Applicants must have a license to practice physical therapy in Arizona by the Program start date, and have employment secured in a pre-approved clinical site with a pre-approved clinical mentor.
 The director of the Residency Program must approve these requirements before matriculation.

 How do I secure employment in a pre-approved clinical site with a mentor?